Braeger Chevy helped make these videos

 The video above shows you how to add oil to your 2009 Chevrolet HHR.
 Before adding oil to your HHR, make sure that your engine was cold and that your car was parked on a level surface when you checked the oil level otherwise you won't be able to tell if your HHR has a low oil level.
 For most Chevrolets, if your oil level is at the minimum mark on your dipstick, you should add about a quart of oil.
 If you are unsure how much oil to add to your HHR, add a little bit at a time and check your dipstick frequently.
 This video shows you where the oil fill cap is located on your HHR and how to add oil.
 Adding too much oil to your HHR can be harmful, so it is easiest to add a little at a time.

 If you add too much oil to your HHR, you will need to remove some by loosening the drain plug underneath your engine - check out our video on how to change your oil & oil filter to see how to remove the excess oil.

-Burnt out brake lights increase your chance of getting rear ended - check and change yours today2009 Chevrolet HHR LS 2.2L 4 Cyl.
+Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2009 Chevrolet HHR LS 2.2L 4 Cyl.
 FlexFuel